Fort Knox (comic strip)

 Fort Knox is a nationally syndicated comic strip written and drawn by Paul Jon Boscacci.
 It centers on the life of the Knox family: Major Joe Knox, his wife Jane Knox and his two sons, Donald and Wesley.
 The family has moved to fictional Fort Lincoln, where they must adjust to a new base, a new town and a new school.

 The strip was picked up for syndication by the Washington Post Writers Group in October 2009.
 The strip's art has been used by the USO for a CARE package coloring contest and has been featured on the US Army website as well.

+After fifteen years of publication, Fort Knox published its final installments on October 19, 2024, and the last Sunday strip ran the weekend of November 9-10, 2024.